ahmed-basyouni/RxPalette/README.md

 # RxPalette
-A reactive layer on top of android plaette (easy and hassle-free) using [RxJava 2](https://github.com/ReactiveX/RxJava)
+A reactive layer on top of android palette (easy and hassle-free) using [RxJava 2](https://github.com/ReactiveX/RxJava)

 # Gradle
 ````